-The question of travelling to Australia with vape gear and nicotine e-liquids comes up often in vape forums online.
+The question of travelling to Australia with vape gear and nicotine e-liquids often comes up in online vape forums.
 To provide some practical advice, we thought we would ask our good friend and frequent traveller to Australia with vape gear, Peter, to help us get up to speed……….

 Australia is not the most vape-friendly of countries.
-Still, with a little online searching, I’ve been able to figure out how to navigate the rules of carrying my e-cigarette and accessories on flights with a minimum of worry.
+Still, with a bit of online searching, I’ve figured out how to navigate the rules of carrying my e-cigarette and accessories on flights with minimal worry.

 Can I Bring My Vape Gear To Australia?

-After a bit of research, I determined that my vaporizer is perfectly legal to take to Australia.
+After some research, I determined that my vaporizer is perfectly legal to take to Australia.
 Vaporizers are legal to possess all over Australia, though it’s illegal to sell them in Western Australia.
 I don’t plan to sell mine, so that’s no big deal.

 Airport security requires that you carry your battery in your carry-on baggage.
 They are prohibited in checked bags.

-When flying, it is a good idea to store batteries in a plastic battery case to prevent the risk of short-circuiting and overheating.
+When flying, it is good to store batteries in a plastic battery case to prevent the risk of short-circuiting and overheating.
 If you don’t have a dedicated case, place tape over the battery contacts to isolate the terminals and store them in a Ziploc bag.

 Pack your batteries carefully to avoid crushing, puncturing, or any high degree of pressure on the battery.

-This is sort of common sense, but even if it seems like overkill, it’s worth not being hassled by airport security over something that is so easy to do.
+This is common sense, but even if it seems overkill, it’s worth not being hassled by airport security over something so easy to do.

-Vaping devices, such as mods, vape pens and all-in-one’s (i.e. JUUL), need to be placed in your carry-on baggage or on your person.
+Vaping devices, such as mods, vape pens and all-in-one’s (i.e. JUUL), must be placed in your carry-on baggage or on your person.

 If you have an internal battery device, secure the device against accidental activation by switching it off or locking it and placing it in a protective case.